questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 ## ASOF JOIN

 `ASOF` joins allow us to join 2 tables based on timestamp where timestamps do not exactly match.

-Here we are joining the taxi trips data with weather data:
+To join the taxi trips data with weather data, enter the following query:

 ```
 SELECT
     pickupDatetime as "time",
-    avg(tripDistance) as tripDistance,
+    avg(fareAmount) as sumOfFares,
-    avg(rain24H) as rain24H
+    avg(rain1H) as rain1H
 FROM (('taxi_trips_feb_2018.csv' timestamp(pickupDatetime)) WHERE $__timeFilter(pickupDatetime))
 ASOF JOIN (weather.csv timestamp(timestamp))
 SAMPLE BY $__interval;
 ```

-This is what it looks like for the whole month of February 2018:
+To view a selected week in February 2018, select the time range picker above the
+chart:

+- Set the **From** value to `2018-02-07 00:00:00`
+- Set the **To** value to `2018-02-14 23:59:59` and click **Apply time range**
+- Click on the yellow line beside the **rain1H** label and in the Y-Axis menu, enable **use right Y-Axis**

 <Screenshot
-  alt="A panel showing taxi fares plotted against rain fall" src="/img/blog/2020-10-19/panel-taxi-fares-and-rain.png" />
+  alt="Showing how to enable 2nd Y-axis by clicking on the line next to the series name." src="/img/blog/2020-10-19/enabling-2nd-y-axis.png" />

-In this graph, we have 2 series, in green we have the fare amount sampled dynamically, and in yellow we have the precipitation over the last hour in millimeters.
+In this graph, we have 2 series, in green we have the fare amount sampled dynamically, and in yellow we have the average precipitation per hour in millimeters.
 From the graph, it’s hard to say whether there is a correlation between rain and the amount spent on taxi rides.

-If we zoom in on a rainy day:

 <Screenshot
-  alt="A panel showing taxi fares plotted against rain fall, zooming in on a rainy day" src="/img/blog/2020-10-19/panel-taxi-fares-and-rain-on-a-rainy-day.png" />
+  alt="A panel showing taxi fares plotted against rain fall" src="/img/blog/2020-10-19/panel-taxi-fares-and-rain.png" />

-Again, we see no obvious increase in the amount spent in taxi rides during the rainiest period of the day.

-Note that the graphs above have 2 Y-axis.
-To enable the right Y-axis, do this, click on the yellow line next to the rainH label:

-<Screenshot
-  alt="Showing how to enable 2nd Y-axis by clicking on the line next to the series name." src="/img/blog/2020-10-19/enabling-2nd-y-axis.png" />

-In the pop-up, click on the Y-axis tab and enable use of the right axis for this series.

 ## Conclusion